peteygao/knightsboard/README.md

             A chain of moves can be given in the same format, with each move being colon delimited:
               3,2:4,4:5,6

---board -b  Shows the 32x32 board used for level 4 and 5
+--board -b  Shows the 32x32 board used for level 3 and 4

 --help -h   This help message
 ```